Frequently Asked Questions

 How many credit hours does the McBride Honors program require?
 How many extra credits do I have to take?

 The program requires 21 credit hours of Honors course work.
 McBride students typically take six Honors seminars, one per semester for three years.
-These seminars fulfill all of your LAIS requirements except NHV.
+These seminars fulfill all of your HASS requirements except NHV.
 In addition, McBride students must fulfill a three-credit practicum requirement (see below).

 What impact will the McBride Honors Program have on my course schedule?